tomwallace1990/Big_bird/README.md

 'Twitternames.do'is the primary analysis file for the non-network based analysis.
 It details the analysis of presence on Twitter, tweeting/account metrics, and centrality

-'Freinds 7.10.17anonymised.xlsx' contains the anonymised networking data used during the research and connection metrics, this is Twitter friendship links data collected on 7/10/2017
+'Freinds 7.10.17anonymised.xlsx' contains the anonymised networking data used during the research and connection metrics, this is Twitter friendship links data collected on 7/10/2017.
+This is a NodeXL file and can only be opened with NodeXL.
+See 'Freinds 7.10.17anonymised.txt' for a more acessable format

+'Freinds 7.10.17anonymised.txt' this contains the network data from 'Freinds 7.10.17anonymised.xlsx' in an edge list format

 N.B. '***' represents anonymised values/data in syntax files